anchalwalia/BookStore/AnchalsBookStore/README.txt

 3:41am : Installed the microsoft packages.
 3:43am : Deleted the migartion folder.
 3:46am : Installed the NuGet package identity framework.
+3:49am : Adding the data access in namespace in ApplicationDbcontext.cs.